Home Healthcare Healthcare Basics Vaccinations in Spain

 Doctors at a hospital clinic in Barcelona

-For coverage of the vaccinations not included in the state health service, there are several private health insurance providers in Spain, such as:
+For vaccinations not included in the state health service, there are several private health insurance providers in Spain, such as:

 Vaccinations for children in Spain

-As a parent, it is important to understand what vaccinations are available for your child and which diseases they can help protect against.
-Each child up to the age of 14 is assigned a health record book via their pediatrician at the local health center (centro de salud).
+It is important for parents to understand what vaccinations are available and which diseases they can help protect against.
+Each child under 14 receives a health record book via their pediatrician at the local health center (centro de salud).

 Hospital Universitario La Paz is the largest hospital in Madrid